 We live in the land of plenty, especially where whiskey is concerned.
-Here in the states, we specialize in everything from balanced bourbon and spicy rye to single malt versions that are really raising the spirits bar.
+Here in the U.S., we specialize in everything from balanced bourbon, Tennessee whiskey, and spicy rye to single malt whiskeys that are raising the spirits bar.
 For the whiskey admirer and appreciator, this is a fine place and time to be alive.

 The market share for whiskey is remarkable, estimated to reach $20.75 billion in 2025 and growing every year.
 It hasn’t enjoyed the recent surges that things like agave spirits have, but it’s remained a reliable and increasingly popular sipper in America.
-Makes sense, given the heritage of whisky in the U.S. and the fine work of some of the most famous brands in the land.
+Makes sense, given the heritage of whiskey in the U.S. and the fine work of some of the most popular whiskey brands in the land.

 Within the whiskey category, there are some great small-batch producers very much worth exploring.
-Some of the smallest distillers are making some of the most interesting liquid within the genre.
-But in terms of easy-to-access stuff, or the most popular whiskies around, there’s some quality to be enjoyed to.
-Here’s a breakdown of the most popular whiskies in the U.S.
+Some of the smallest distillers are making some of the most interesting whiskeys within the genre.
+But in terms of easy-to-access stuff, or the most popular whiskeys around, there’s some quality to be enjoyed, too.
+Here’s a breakdown of the most popular whiskeys in the U.S.

 Jack Daniel’s Tennessee Whiskey

 When an American first learns about whiskey, there’s a good chance it’s a brand impression of Jack Daniel’s Tennessee Whiskey.
-United States whiskey would not be what it is today without it.
-It’s odd, in a way, because America prides itself on bourbon, but it’s Jack’s affordable price, iconic branding, and incredibly smooth profile that makes this a quintessential whiskey in America.
+Whiskey would not be what it is today in the U.S. without it.
+It’s odd, in a way, because America prides itself on bourbon, but it’s Jack’s affordable price, iconic branding, and incredibly smooth profile that make this a quintessential whiskey in America.
 Ironically, one of the only places in America where you can’t buy Jack Daniel’s Tennessee Whiskey legally is at the company’s headquarters and distillery in Lynchburg, Tennessee, which is located in one of the state’s dry counties.

 Jim Beam Bourbon